merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 I hope it is clear to you how to run this on your own HPC using this information, but if not, you have three options:

-* Take my Programming for Life Scientsts course next year to master all these things,
+* Take my [Programming for Life Scientsts](https://merenlab.org/courses/PFLS/) course next year to master all these things,
 * Contact your local HPC help as they should be able to easily figure it out what to do from the information here,
-* Reach out to me directly and ask for help if you are desperate, but I hope it will not come to this as :)
+* Reach out to me directly and ask for help if you are really desperate, but I hope it will not come to this as it is very difficult to solve HPC releted issues remotely.

 ### OPTION 2: Download pre-generated contigs-db files